• Skip to primary navigation

 • YouTube

-A hearty, delectable Albondigas Mexican Soup is packed with fresh veggies, tasty meatballs, and a yummy broth that is sure to fill you up!
+A hearty Albondigas Mexican Soup is packed with fresh veggies, tasty meatballs, and a yummy broth that is sure to fill you up!

 picture of albondigas soup with a margarita and lime slices